Breastfeeding: Criticism of breastfeeding advocacy

-There are controversies and ethical considerations surrounding the means used by public campaigns which attempt to increase breastfeeding rates, relating to pressure put on women, and potential feeling of guilt and shame of women who fail to breastfeed; and social condemnation of women who use formula.
+There are controversies and ethical considerations surrounding the means used by public campaigns which attempt to increase breastfeeding rates, relating to pressure put on women, and potential feelings of guilt and shame of women who fail to breastfeed; and social condemnation of women who use formula.
 In addition to this, there is also the moral question as to what degree the state or medical community can interfere with a person's self-determination: for example in the United Arab Emirates the law requires women to breastfeed babies for at least 2 years and allows husbands to sue them if they do not.

 It is widely assumed that if women's healthcare providers encourage them to breastfeed, those who choose not to will experience more guilt.
 Evidence does not support this assumption.
 On the contrary, a study on the effects of prenatal breastfeeding counselling found that those who had received such counselling and chosen to formula-feed denied experiencing feelings of guilt.
-Women were equally comfortable with their subsequent choices for feeding their infant regardless of whether they had received encouragement to breastfeed.
+Women were equally comfortable with their subsequent choices for feeding their infant, regardless of whether they had received encouragement to breastfeed.

 Preventing a situation where women are denied agency or stigmatized for formula use is also seen as important.
-In 2018, in the UK, a policy statement from the Royal College of Midwives said that women should be supported and not stigmatized, if after being given advice and information, they choose to formula feed.
+In 2018, in the UK, a policy statement from the Royal College of Midwives said that women should be supported and not stigmatized if, after being given advice and information, they choose to formula feed.

 Social marketing

 Social marketing is a marketing approach intended to change people's behavior to benefit both individuals and society.
 When applied to breastfeeding promotion, social marketing works to provide positive messages and images of breastfeeding to increase visibility.
 Social marketing in the context of breastfeeding has shown efficacy in media campaigns.

 Some oppose the marketing of infant formula, especially in developing countries.
 They are concerned that mothers who use formula will stop breastfeeding and become dependent upon substitutes that are unaffordable or less safe.
 Through efforts including the Nestlé boycott, they have advocated for bans on free samples of infant formula and for the adoption of pro-breastfeeding codes such as the International Code of Marketing of Breast-milk Substitutes by the World Health Assembly in 1981 and the Innocenti Declaration by WHO and UNICEF policy-makers in August 1990.
 Additionally, formula companies have spent millions internationally on campaigns to promote the use of formula as an alternative to mother's milk.
 Giving out gift bags that contain infant formula to women as they leave the hospital is also a marketing strategy.
-The U.S. Government Accountability Office has reported that women who receive formula samples at discharge are associated with lower breastfeeding rates than those who did not receive gift bags.
+The U.S. Government Accountability Office has reported that women who receive formula samples at discharge are associated with lower breastfeeding rates than those who do not receive gift bags.